Is Your Advisor Fiduciary?

 The SEC regulates Registered Investment Advisors (RIAs).
 RIAs can be individuals, partnerships, or corporations that manage or advise on the assets of investors.
 Individuals employed by an RIA are referred to as Investment Advisor Representatives (IARs).

 When RIAs are solely registered with the SEC (and not with FINRA), they invest their client’s money without receiving any commissions.
 Instead, their compensation is the result of fees assessed directly to the client.

-Their sole incentive, therefore, is to do right by their clients.
+Their top incentive, therefore, is to do right by their clients.

 RIAs could be referred to as fee-only financial advisors or planners if they are not registered with FINRA at all.
 Their compensation is based on the quality of service provided to their clients.